 Deactivating plugins that are no longer required and optimising CSS codes will also improve a website’s load time.

-Remember, competition for search rankings is fierce.
-A website that looks good and is technically sound will lay the foundation for digital marketing success.
+But competition online is fierce.
+A website that looks good and is technically sound will help lay the foundation for digital marketing success.